sodiumbased/ideasclinic-ros/README.md

 ```bash
 $ roslaunch astra_camera astrapro.launch
 ```
-To run a node, first make sure that Python script is executable:
+To run a node, first make sure that the Python script is executable:
 ```bash
 $ cd ~/ws/src/pkg/src
 $ chmod +x [NAME_OF_FILE] # where NAME_OF_FILE is like 'listener.py', for example